Acupuncture, one aspect of Traditional Chinese Medicine (TCM), has been practiced for thousands of years and is used worldwide.

 Also, stress reduction is key:

-Acupuncture promotes relaxation and helps people switch from a flight or flight/sympathetic nervous response.
+Acupuncture promotes relaxation and helps people switch from a fight or flight/sympathetic nervous response.
 When we are in this stress state, blood is shunted away from the digestive and reproductive organs.
 Acupuncture allows one to enter into a parasympathetic nervous system state which promotes circulation back to the core, thus increasing reproductive function.

 Some other good resources for the body/mind/spirit connection are: